Continue with Facebook

 The broken-down blood cells can no longer carry oxygen.
 They also release hemoglobin into your bloodstream, which your body filters out in your urine at nighttime and early in the morning.
-Too much hemolysis leads to hemolytic anemia (low RBC count), which is responsible for causing most PNH symptoms.
+Too much hemolysis leads to hemolytic anemia (a low red blood cell count), which contributes to many PNH symptoms.

 Your bone marrow (the spongy tissue that fills your bones) is responsible for making new RBCs, white blood cells (WBCs), and platelets.
 As PNH progresses in some people, they develop bone marrow failure.
 This means that your bone marrow works hard trying to make more blood cells — but unfortunately, it can’t keep up.